frankhale/cloak-of-darkness/README.md

 - Navigate rooms `e, east, w, west, n, north, s, south`
 - Examining yourself `x me, examine me`
+- Look at inventory `i, inv, inventory`

 Spoilers:

 - In Cloakroom you can hang your cloak or drop it `hang cloak, drop cloak`
 - In the Bar you can `read message` if you have either hung up your cloak or dropped it or disturbed the room with your movement

 ##How can I run this?